lloydwilliams/metrics/jmx/README.md

 since the Datadog jmxfetch logic and the default `tomcat.d/metrics.yaml` is pre-bundled into the `dd-java-agent.jar`

-If you need a custom JMX metrics file, with APM enabled, you can just specify it like this:
+If you need a custom JMX metrics file (for example c3p0 connection pool monitoring is not supported out-of-the-box, but has JMX metrics available) with APM enabled, you can just specify it like this:

 ```
 -Ddd.jmxfetch.config=/Users/lloyd.williams/u01/jmx/c3p0/conf3.yaml"